Tidings-SP/TrekHaven/README.md

 Redirect to Trek Haven: [✨Live Demo of TrekHaven✨](https://trek-haven.vercel.app/)

-This project is buid by using NextJs and Firebase!
+This project is buid by using NextJs(TypeScript Execute) ,Firebase, Node Mailer, Pincode API, Tailwind CSS!

 ***